 A. Vitamin B1 (thiamine) has been controversial as a mosquito repellent.
 Many people, like you, report benefit from oral doses.
 However, a study found it did not keep mosquitoes from biting (Journal of the American Mosquito Control Association, June 2005).
 Scientists have rarely studied whether taking vitamin B1 orally is effective as a mosquito repellent.
 One trial we found dates back many years and reached similarly discouraging conclusions (Transactions of the St. John’s Hospital Dermatological Society, 1969).

-On the other hand, a tiny pilot study recently demonstrated that thiamine hydrochloride (vitamin B1) works as a topical mosquito repellent (Biological and Pharmaceutical Bulletin, Feb.
+On the other hand, a tiny pilot study demonstrated that thiamine hydrochloride (vitamin B1) works as a topical mosquito repellent (Biological and Pharmaceutical Bulletin, Feb.
 2020).

 The researchers conclude: